nmwsharp/arrgh/README.md

 When arrays are passed as variable arguments, the printed name of the array in the table is inferred from the variable name in the outer scope, when possible.
 When arrays are passed as named keyword arguments, the key name is used.

-Pass an integer for the `printarr_float_width` option to specify the precision to which floating point types are printed.
+Pass an integer for the `arrgh_float_width` option to specify the precision to which floating point types are printed.

 Author: Nicholas Sharp (nmwsharp.com)